Koalacards/Plotter/docs.md

 - **subset**: _text_ (default: ""): The particular page of commands to see; one of the options: `dataset`, `features`, `generation`, `plots`, `utility`or no string which shows a landing page.

 ## Dataset Commands

+The following commands are used in order to create datasets and rows of data within the dataset, which will be used to create plots.

 /**createdataset** [name]